If you’re involved in WordPress development, a challenge that you’re going to face sooner or later is how to include JavaScript files efficiently.

 The above script ultimately does what the first one does, except:

-• it gets the correct path for the file
+- it gets the correct URL to the file

 That’s an obvious improvement.
 But what if the shortcode appears on a single page?